Copyright © P. Albou, 1997. Last updated 01/18/2019. | |

 Shortcut

-to downloads from this page Subject index |
+downloads from this page Subject index |

 The following programs are freeware applications and applets I wrote recently.
 They show only a very small part of my programming activities (I've been programming for the better part of my holidays since I was 12): I decided to publish on the web only programs with full english language documentation (writing clear and complete documentation for programs is boring, translating it from french to english is a nuisance, especially when it is more than 50 pages long).
 New versions of my large programs may appear on this page later, since I will try and write their documentation directly in english.
 It would encourage me a great deal if someone told me he is interested in my current work (see sections What may come here later).